top of page

 While Silverstone has been the primary venue for the British Grand Prix, other circuits in the UK, such as Aintree and Brands Hatch, have also hosted the race on occasion.

-Black and white image of a car race event in 1952.
+Black and white image of a Silverstone car race event in 1952.
 Crowds gather around vintage cars and a tall tower, with flags and hilly background.

 Over the years, Silverstone has undergone several modifications and upgrades to enhance the racing experience.
-The original circuit layout was a former perimeter track of the airfield, and it underwent several changes over the decades to improve safety and accommodate modern motorsport requirements.
+The original circuit layout was the former perimeter track of the airfield, and it underwent several changes over the decades to improve safety and accommodate modern motorsport requirements.

 Silverstone has had different ownership arrangements throughout its history.
 The British Racing Drivers' Club (BRDC) purchased the site in 1952 and remains the current owner of the brand.
 The BRDC is a group of more than 800 senior motorsport figures, including past and current F1 stars such as Jenson Button and Lewis Hamilton, with David Coulthard as the club's president.